ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 ## `getChecklistTag () : Tag`

 This function returns the 'checklist tag' set in preferences, or null if none has been set.

+## `getExpandableTag () : Tag`

+This function returns the 'expandable tag' set in preferences, or null if none has been set.

 ## `getUninheritedTags () : Array<Tag>`